vovagorodok/ArduinoBleOTA/doc/SECURITY.md

 ## Overal
-There are possibilities to disable uploads or change pin.
+There are possibilities to disable uploads or change pin code.

 ## Disable uploads
 Uploads can be disabled at the bagining in `begin()` method or later using `disableUpload()` method.

-## Change Pin
+## Change Pin Code
 Reimplement `BleOtaSecurityCallbacks` for that and add by `setSecurityCallbacks()` method.

 From protocol side used additional head codes: